cloudmesh-community/hid-sp18-709/project-paper/report.md

 Linux kernel version on which it will be installed is 3.10 or higher.
 The Kernel version of the version of Raspbian that was used is 4.9.

-### Raspbian
+#### Raspbian

 The version of Raspbian that was used has the following specifications:
-Release date: 2017-11-16 Kernel version: 4.9
+Release date of 2017-11-16 and the kernel version 4.9.

-### Docker
+#### Docker

 There are several versions of Docker available.
 Each version with their own advantages and disadvantages.
-Because of the architecture used by Raspberry Pi -ARM instead of AMD-, the Docker version used is "Docker for Debian ARM".
+Because of the architecture used by Raspberry Pi -ARM instead of AMD-, the Docker version used is *Docker for Debian ARM*.
 With the following Specifications:

 Version 17.09.0-ce Release 2017-09-26